Combining Tables with JOINs

 Aliases keep join queries readable and help you disambiguate similarly named columns.

-JOIN enrollment AS e ON e.student_id = s.student_id
+JOIN orders AS o ON o.customer_id = c.customer_id

-The alias (AS s, AS e, AS c) lets you refer to columns quickly without repeating full table names.
+The alias (AS c, AS o, AS oi, AS p) lets you refer to columns quickly without repeating full table names.

 Handling Ambiguous Column Names

-When two tables share a column name (for example, both student and instructor have first_name), qualify the column with its alias to avoid errors.
+When two tables share a column name (for example, both customer and seller have first_name), qualify the column with its alias to avoid errors.

-JOIN department AS d ON d.dept_id = i.dept_id
+JOIN transactions AS t ON t.order_id = o.order_id

 Common Pitfalls